ctsag/chef/README.md

 ## Conventions

-A number of conventions within the project that are currently hardcoded into the code provided.
+A number of conventions are used throughout the project and are currently hardcoded into the code provided.
 To make things a bit easier to modify, efforts have been made to keep anything that is hardcoded in this way to a single place, so that there is no need to change values in multiple places.
-Until hardcoding is removed, however, it might be useful to list these conventions :
+Until hardcoding is removed or at least minimized, however, it might be useful to list these conventions :

 - a sudo user is created for each environment.
-This user's login ('ctsag'), password, email address ('chrtsago@yahoo.gr') and full name ('Christos Tsagkournis') are all coded into the project and should be modified to suit the user
+This user's login (`ctsag`), password, email address (`chrtsago at yahoo.gr`) and full name (`Christos Tsagkournis`) are all coded into the project and should be modified to suit the user.
-- the hostnames for each environment are set as such : proudhon is the Chef server, decleyre is the Chef workstation, bakunin is the QA box, kropotkin is the staging  box and goldman is the production box.
+- the hostnames for each environment are set as such : `proudhon` is the Chef server, `decleyre` is the Chef workstation, `bakunin` is the QA box, `kropotkin` is the staging  box and `goldman` is the production box.
-- the domain name is set to nothingness.gr and its internal subdomain is set to int.nothingness.gr
+- the domain name is set to `nothingness.gr` and its internal subdomain is set to `int.nothingness.gr`.
-- in various prompts to type in shell commands, it is assumed that you have cloned this project to \~/chef and that your cookbook is named 'nothingness', meaning your full cookbook path will be \~/chef/cookbooks/nothingness
+- in various prompts to type in shell commands, it is assumed that you have cloned this project to \~/chef and that your cookbook is named `nothingness`, meaning your full cookbook path will be `~/chef/cookbooks/nothingness`

 ## Documentation

-Now that we're done with the introductions, here's a compilation of documents to get you up to speed with the workflow used in this paradigm
+Now that we're done with the introductions, here's a compilation of documents to get you up to speed with the workflow used in this paradigm.

 [DDNS setup](/doc/ddns-setup.md)